elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- Who is this woman who insults me?
+- Who is this woman insulting me?

 - {:.sp} The Guard Man.

-- Answer us, you Black bastard ... there is no time to waste.
+- Answer us, you Black bastard ... there's no time to waste.

 - {:.sp} The Guard Woman.

-- Hit him, hit him ... it will do his rotten skin some good ...
+- Hit him, hit him ... it will do his foul skin some good ...

 - {:.sp} Toussaint.